rose1264/big-o-approximation-immersive-alum/README.md

 Asymptotic means:

-* as n (ie. the length of our input) approaches infinity.
+* as n (i.e. the length of our input) approaches infinity.

 That is how we really calculate the cost of our function, by asking what is the worst case scenario when our input gets really large.
 What is the cost in terms of the size of that input.